Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Recovering Intertemporal Hedging Demand in Factor-Driven Markets

 \section{Recovering Intertemporal Hedging Demand in Factor-Driven Markets}

-Sections~\ref{sec:hd-geometry} stressed \emph{scaling} under static drift uncertainty, where the target $q$-reference is time-homogeneous and largely myopic.
+Section~\ref{sec:hd-geometry} stressed \emph{scaling} under static drift uncertainty, where the target $q$-reference is time-homogeneous and largely myopic.
 Here we shift the focus to an \emph{economic} target: recovering the \emph{intertemporal hedging demand} induced by factor-driven investment opportunities when return shocks are correlated with factor shocks \citep{campbell2002strategic,xia2001learning}.

 We adopt the mean-reverting Gaussian premium benchmark of Section~\ref{subsubsec:gaussian-drift-ou-belief}.
-At decision time ($t=0$), the investor is assumed to have access only to an interval/posterior uncertainty description $q(dy)$ for the initial premium state $Y_0$ (e.g., $Y_0\sim\mathcal N(m_0,P_0)$), and we restrict attention to \emph{deployable $Y$-blind} policies that depend only on observable wealth and time-to-go.
+At decision time ($t=0$), the investor is assumed to have access only to an interval/posterior uncertainty description $q_0(dy)$ for the initial premium state $Y_0$ (e.g., $Y_0\sim\mathcal{N}(m_0,P_0)$), and we restrict attention to \emph{deployable $Y$-blind} policies that depend only on observable wealth and time-to-go.
 When return and factor shocks are correlated ($\rho\neq 0$), the analytic OU decision-time reference \eqref{eq:pi-q-const-ou} contains the cross term $M_{\mathrm{cross}}(\tau)$ (with $\tau:=T-t$) that encodes intertemporal hedging demand.

-We evaluate the two-stage PG--DPO / $q$-aggregated Pontryagin projection pipeline (and interactive distillation) against a model-free PPO baseline, all under the same $Y$-blind deployability restriction.
+We evaluate: (i) Stage~1 \textbf{DPO} (a $Y$-blind warm-up trained by pathwise/BPTT gradients), (ii) Stage~2 \textbf{Pontryagin projection} completing \textbf{PG--DPO} (a post-hoc $q_0$-aggregated stationarity correction), and (iii) interactive distillation (amortization), against a model-free PPO baseline---all under the same $Y$-blind deployability restriction.
 Performance is measured by decision-time RMSE at $t=0$ relative to the analytic constant-portfolio OU reference \eqref{eq:pi-q-const-ou}.